 The piano solo begins with a few phrases of the very deepest blues.
 But then Cedar starts running a bunch of double-time licks.
 It’s effective—the audience responds—but I saw no reason to transcribe or learn that part.
 Indeed, these double-time passages point toward Cedar’s weak point: occasional capitulation to glossy effect, despite his ability to play the rawest sonnet.

-Of course, what do I know?
+Of course, who I am I to pass judgment on this master?
 It’s not like I could have gotten up there with Sam and Billy and showed Cedar how it was done.